 - Salt or Fish Sauce, to taste

-Place the beef chunks into the instant pot.
-Sprinkle the spices in the packet that comes with the corned beef brisket.
-This is totally optional.
-If you prefer the more traditional Filipino sinigang soup, leave out the spices.
-Pour in the water.
+- Place the chopped onion and beef chunks into the instant pot.
+If you prefer the more traditional Filipino sinigang (sour) soup flavor, leave out the spice seasoning packet that usually goes with the corned beef pack.
+Pour in the water or beef broth.
 Cover the instant pot and secure the lid (make sure it's on sealing position).
 Select Manual and cook on high for 35 minutes.
 Alternatively, you can also use the stew meat setting in the instant pot.
 Once done, allow natural release. for 15-20 minutes.
 Carefully remove the lid.

-Choose the sauté function this time.
+- Choose the sauté function this time.
 Add the radish, tomatoes plus the sliced eggplant and okra (if using), entire content of tamarind soup mix or the citrus juice (if using instead).
 Stir and cook just until the vegetables are done.
 Add the bok choy and green chilis and continue to cook just until the bok choy has wilted.
-Taste and adjust the seasoning, if needed.
-Add more lemon juice or lime, if using citrus, until you reach the level of sourness you like.
-Use salt or fish sauce (begin with 1 tablespoon of the fish sauce and add more if needed to add extra flavor).
+Season with fish sauce (begin with 2 tablespoon of the fish sauce and add more as needed according to your taste preference).
+Add more lemon juice or lime, (if using citrus), or some more of the powdered tamarind soup mix until you reach the level of sourness you like.
+This is adjustable to one's flavor preference.
 Ladle into bowls and enjoy with rice!